 - Speed slider.
 You can control how fast the time in your replay video passes.

-- Yellow cursor.
-There is a yellow cursor on the replay timeline which indicates at which timestamp in replay you currently are.
-If the cursor is at the left side, you are at the beginning of the replay.
+- Timeline cursor.
+It indicates at which timestamp in the replay you currently are.
+If the cursor is on the left side, you are at the beginning of the replay.
 If the cursor is on the right side, you are at the end of the replay.
-You can compare it to a YouTube video.

 - Play/Pause for a camera path.